Our Approach

 Our Vision

 Today, the world faces unprecedented acute, complex, and transboundary sustainable development challenges.
-As we progress into the second half of the 2030 Agenda, we are far off target on the sustainable development goals (SDGs) and the objectives of the Paris Agreement and have lost ground in recent years due to the rising impacts of climate change, the COVID-19 pandemic, increasing conflict, geopolitical tensions, societal fragmentation, and the shortcomings of the global governance and financial architecture.
+As we progress into the second half of the 2030 Agenda, we are far off target on the Sustainable Development Goals (SDGs) and the objectives of the Paris Agreement and have lost ground in recent years due to the rising impacts of climate change, the COVID-19 pandemic, increasing conflict, geopolitical tensions, societal fragmentation, and the shortcomings of the global governance and financial architecture.

 Our Strategy

-The SDSN works closely with key international leadership, governments, the UN, and multilateral institutions – including the International Monetary Fund, the Organization for Economic Cooperation and Development (OECD), UNESCO, the Food and Agriculture Organization (FAO), G-20 and T-20 leadership, among others – in their efforts to coordinate cross-sectoral, regional, and national action on the 2030 Agenda.
+The SDSN works closely with key international leadership, governments, the UN, and multilateral institutions — including the International Monetary Fund, the Organization for Economic Cooperation and Development (OECD), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Food and Agriculture Organization (FAO), G-20 and T-20 leadership, among others — in their efforts to coordinate cross-sectoral, regional, and national action on the SDGs.
+The SDSN also collaborates with multilateral development banks, including the World Bank, the Inter-American Development Bank (IDB), and the Islamic Development Bank (IsDB) in mainstreaming the SDGs into investment portfolios and country strategies.

 At the national and subnational levels, the SDSN continues to provide direct support to numerous national governments, parliaments, and statistical offices.
 Efforts include working with the European Commission to strengthen SDG data and analyses, partnering with the Beninese Ministry of Economy and Finance to publish the first pilot baseline Sustainable Development Report for the country, and signing an MOU with the Members of the European Parliament SDG Alliance to partner on furthering the 2030 Agenda.
 The SDSN’s research has also supported dozens of countries’ voluntary national reviews, including the first EU-wide Voluntary National Review.